tonymowers/pos_id_capture/pos_wixca_dll/Readme.md

 Currently there is only the "CloseApps" custom action.
 Wix comes with a similar action, but it seems to have some funny behavior when used from within the bundle installer.
-Therefore this action was created to provide so we'll have the ability to customize it as needed.
+Therefore this action was created so we'll have the ability to customize it as needed.

 ## Learning references